ISQGD

 Ergodic measures, invariant transformations, and ergodic decompositions; unique ergodicity, rigidity phenomena, and classification of invariant measures; mixing, weak mixing, strong mixing, and decay of correlations; metric and topological entropy, recurrence theory, and orbit distributions; applications to quantization, information theory, and geometric measure structures; and connections with number theory, Diophantine approximation, and dynamical systems on homogeneous and arithmetic spaces.

-Linear and nonlinear operators on Banach and Hilbert spaces; bounded, compact, and self-adjoint operators; spectral theory, eigenvalue distributions, and spectral measures; functional calculus, semigroups of operators, and generator theory; C*-algebras, von Neumann algebras, and operator-algebraic tools in dynamics and geometry; transfer operators, Perron–Frobenius and Koopman operators arising in ergodic theory and dynamical systems; operator-theoretic methods in quantization, including spectral decompositions, compactness and stability properties, and operator-valued metrics; Laplacians and differential operators on manifolds and fractal sets; and applications to geometric analysis, harmonic analysis, complex dynamics, and mathematical physics.
+Linear and nonlinear operators on Banach and Hilbert spaces; bounded, compact, and self-adjoint operators; spectral theory and spectral geometry, including eigenvalue problems, spectral asymptotics, spectral measures, resonances, and inverse spectral questions; functional calculus, semigroups of operators, and generator theory; C*-algebras, von Neumann algebras, and noncommutative geometric methods in dynamics and geometry; transfer operators, Perron–Frobenius and Koopman operators arising in ergodic theory and dynamical systems; operator-theoretic methods in quantization, including spectral decompositions, compactness and stability properties, and operator-valued metrics; Laplacians, Schrödinger-type operators, and differential operators on manifolds, graphs, quantum graphs, and fractal sets; and applications to geometric analysis, harmonic analysis, complex dynamics, and mathematical physics.

-6. Harmonic and Functional Analysis on Fractals and Metric Spaces
+8. Harmonic Analysis on Fractals and Metric Spaces

-Geometric analysis on smooth manifolds, including Riemannian and metric geometry; curvature-dependent geometric PDEs and variational problems; classical and sharp geometric inequalities with applications to quantization and optimization; Laplace–Beltrami operators, eigenvalue problems, and geometric spectral theory; structure and analysis of measure and metric-measure spaces; and spherical geometry involving small circles, spherical polygons, geodesic configurations, and geometric optimization on curved surfaces.
+Geometric analysis on smooth manifolds, including Riemannian and metric geometry; curvature-dependent geometric PDEs and variational problems; classical and sharp geometric inequalities with applications to quantization and optimization; Laplace–Beltrami operators, semiclassical and microlocal analysis, eigenvalue problems, and geometric spectral theory; structure and analysis of measure and metric-measure spaces; and spherical geometry involving small circles, spherical polygons, geodesic configurations, and geometric optimization on curved surfaces.

 Rectifiable and unrectifiable sets, geometric densities, and Hausdorff measures; projection theorems, slicing techniques, and dimension theory; measure-theoretic and geometric foundations of fractals, invariant sets, and dynamical systems; and applications to quantization, geometric approximation, and optimization on irregular, singular, or fractal geometric spaces.